adambard/learnxinyminutes-docs/ansible.html.markdown

 In the 'low-level' way you can use it to execute remote command in more controlled way (still using ssh).
 On the other hand - in advanced scope - you can use python anible code as a library to your own python scrips!
 This is awesome! (if you know what you are doing).
 It is a bit like fabric then.

+But ansible is way more!
+It provides an execution plans, an API, library, callbacks, not forget to mention - COMUNITY! and great support by developers!

 ## Ansible naming and basic concept

 ### Naming